 Some Apple Variants are Naturally Pink or Red Inside

-There are indeed some Apple variants out there that naturally have red flesh.
+Other reasons some apples have red flesh: Some Apple variants out there that naturally have red flesh.
 They are usually growing in Asia and in East Europe but they can be bought in the US and some variants have been bred in the US.
 Many of these apples are bitter, and are not for consumption.

 You can easily identify them by cutting them open.
 The insides are, depending on the variant, either a deep red or a nice pink.